 Note: An appeal or a motion to set aside will not stop the eviction.
 The only way for a tenant to stop or delay the eviction is to ask for a Stay of Execution.

 The judge or jury may decide the landlord has the right to evict the tenant.
 If so, the judge will give the landlord a Judgment of Possession.
 The judge or jury may also order the tenant to pay back rent, damages and costs, such as filing fees and attorney fees (if specified in the rental agreement).

 The Sheriff will serve the tenant with a Notice to Vacate the property.
-This gives the tenant 5 days to vacate the property.
-If the tenant does not vacate the property, the Sheriff will remove the tenant from the rental unit and lock him/her out.
+This gives the tenant five days to vacate the property.
+If the tenant does not vacate the property, the Sheriff will remove the tenant from the rental unit and lock them out.

 If the tenant loses the case, but needs more time to move out, he or she can first try to talk to the landlord to see if he or she agrees to let the tenant stay a little longer.

 If the landlord does not let the tenant stay longer, the tenant may file a Request for a Stay of Eviction ("Stay") and set an ex parte hearing.
 If the judge lets the tenant stay longer, the tenant may have to pay the rent for that period of time.
 The amount of time the tenant can stay will depend on the case.

 The court cannot clear your credit.
 It is your responsibility to contact the credit reporting agencies for their requirements.